Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Rewrite policy

-The rewrite policy is different for CAAT and TOWES.
-Ask for the details before you write your first test; rewrites are only permitted under certain circumstances.
+Ask for details before you write your first test; rewrites are only permitted under certain circumstances.
 If you are granted a rewrite, that will be your new application date.